twolfson/khan-application/README.md

 - Visual regression tests
     - Open PhantomJS to a page, screenshot, click on a badge, screenshot, compare screenshots with expected results
     - http://twolfson.com/2014-02-25-visual-regression-testing-in-travis-ci
+- Move all CSS to use OOCSS
+    - Less content semantic and more presentation semantic

 ### Performance
 #### Completed